-Once the stl file of the final design of two separate pieces was created, the team used the 3D printers located in the UW Veterinary School to print off the desired pieces.
-The braces stayed uniform in terms of their material properties to limit the amount of variables that different materials will give the team.
-Dental LT was used as the material in Dr. Thatcher's initial brace design and was used again two print the two pieces off..
+Once an stl file of the final design has been created, the team may use the 3D printers located in the UW Veterinary School to print off the desired pieces.
+The braces should stay uniform in terms of their material properties to limit the amount of variables that different materials will give the team.
+Dental LT was used as the material in Dr. Thatcher's initial brace design.
 It is a clear resin used mainly for FormLabs 3D printers for biocompatible dental splints and guards.
 It is also FDA approved and is known to be resistant to the mechanical and chemical stresses that occur within the mouth of both humans and canines.
-Nylon and polycarbonate are also ideal candidates for the brace material as each has an extremely high abrasion and temperature resistance, which make them suitable for long term orthodontic use.
+Nylon and polycarbonate are also ideal candidates for the brace material as each has an extremely high abrasion and temperature resistance; Perfect for long term orthodontic use.